 The School provides a happy, secure environment in which mutual concern and respect are encouraged.
 Everything the pupils do must be safe, sensible and considerate towards other people.
 The school as high expectations regarding pupil behaviour and conduct and teaches this discretely through the curriculum and one to one basis where required.

-Within the school our Dedicated Safeguarding Lead (DSL) is Dan Woodman and Deputies are Maggie Loveday and Lisa Solvey.
-Concerns about the safety of a child should be reported directly to Dan, Maggie or Lisa.
+Within the school our Dedicated Safeguarding Lead (DSL) is Maggie Loveday and our Deputy Safeguarding Leads are Lisa Solvey, Lucy Crisp, Dan Horsfield and Katie Pilgrim.
+Concerns about the safety of a child should be reported directly to the above named members of staff.
 For more information, please see the policy attached below.

 They can be contacted via email on email@example.com